ish-app/ish/README.md

  - [ ] QEMU cpu test program
  - [ ] Busybox wget

 Build system is meson.
-Run programs with `./thingy program`.
+Run programs with `./ish program`.
 If you're not sure what to run, there are some test programs in (you guessed it) `tests`.
 Run `ninja busybox` to download and build busybox.

-You can also replace `thingy` with `ptraceomatic` to run the program in a real process and single step and compare the registers at each step.
+You can also replace `ish` with `tools/ptraceomatic` to run the program in a real process and single step and compare the registers at each step.
 I use it for debugging.
 Requires 64-bit Linux 4.11 or later.